taoshihan1991/go-fly/readme_en.md

 The default port is 8081.
 If you use the -p parameter to specify the port, you can access it through the browser http://127.0.0.1:port.

-The default user name and password are admin and admin.
-You can use the -u and -p parameters to specify the user name and password when installing the service.
+The default user name and password are kefu2 and 123